-As a warm welcome to future AMT members, the AMT professional association invites allied health professionals in training to join student communities, get recognized and have some fun.
-All the while, learning about themselves, their future colleagues, and the profession through these resources that are free to students only.
-A virtual community, local school societies, awards, scholarships, and a national student bowl competition recognize the value of up-and-coming health professionals.
+As a warm selcome to future AMT members, the AMT professional association invites those in training to join student communities, get recognized and have some fun.
+A virtual community, local school societies, awards, scholarships and a national student bowl competition recognize the value of up-and-coming health professionals.

 Online communities for applicants only

 Connect with your peers who are currently sharing your journey toward becoming an allied health professional.
 It's simple to access the AMT online community dedicated for applicants--just login to your AMT account.

 AMT encourages schools to form AMT student chapters.
 Student chapters can be started for any allied health program for which AMT offers certification.
 A student society is an excellent way for students to network, get to know one another, and to learn teambuilding and leadership skills.
 It also encourages students and faculty to work together on programs, meetings and special events for the community.
 The skills students gain from leading a society, being in charge of a fundraiser or activity, or working together in a group will be invaluable in their chosen career.

 AMT offers scholarships to students each year.
 Applicants must be a graduate of, or a senior in, an accredited high school (GED accepted) or enrolled in a college or university accredited by a regional accrediting commission.
 Course of study must lead to a career in one of the disciplines certified by AMT.
 The Student Scholarship deadline is April 1 each year.

 Outstanding Student Award